Internet-Draft OAuth Mission Consent Evidence August 2026

 For the most material actions, confirmation is obtained at execution time on a channel the rendering layer does not control, as the action-bound approval of the runtime layer ([I-D.draft-mcguinness-mission-runtime]); a rendering layer would then have to compromise two independent paths.
 That is a runtime-layer mechanism recorded as its own evidence; this profile records the approval-time rungs above.

-At Rung 3 the claim that the Approver approved a specific disclosure is verifiable up to trust in the Approver's authenticator, rather than in an arbitrary rendering layer.
+At Rung 3 the claim that the Approver's authenticator confirmed a specific disclosure commitment is verifiable up to trust in that authenticator, rather than in an arbitrary rendering layer.
 The verifier obligations for these rungs are steps 7 and 8 of Section 7.1; their absence asserts no rung above the ones the record satisfies and is never an integrity failure.

 Appendix B. Worked Disclosure and Test Vector

 This non-normative vector lets an implementation verify its consent_rendering_hash computation (Section 5) byte for byte.
 The disclosure is the one the evidence example of Section 7 records.
 It renders the Authority Set of the issuance profile's test vectors ([I-D.draft-mcguinness-oauth-mission]): invoices.read and journal-entries.write bounded by a max_amount of 500.00 USD on https://erp.example.com, approved by alice (user_3p2q8mN1a0kV7tR); source_hashes carries that profile's computed intent_hash and authority_hash.
-The template_hash value stands for the deployment's template commitment and is illustrative.
+This Mission submitted no authority proposal, so source_hashes carries no proposal_hash.
+The rendering_template_digest value stands for the deployment's template commitment and is illustrative.

 The Consent Disclosure object: